AasthaKiri/Car_Sales_Analysis/README.md

  - YTD and MTD Total Sales
  - YOY Growth in Total Sales
  - YTD and MTD Average Price
  - YOY Growth in Average Price
- -   TD and MTD Cars Sold
+ - YTD and MTD Cars Sold
- -     Y Growth in Cars Sold
+ - YOY Growth in Cars Sold

 ### Charts and Values Represented